quantumish/quantumish/README.md

 - 🔭 AstroSim: A astronomical simulation library for Python written in C++ focused on simulating exoplanets and small star systems with some emphasis on detail (through stellar evolution, fusion, and potentially formation).
 - 🎛 MapReduce: An implementation of Google's paralellization framework MapReduce written in C that supports dealing higher-level data like classes.

-I'm currently working on [Jacobian](https://github.com/richardfeynmanrocks/Jacobian), [AstroSim](https://github.com/richardfeynmanrocks/astrosim), [nbody](https://github.com/richardfeynmanrocks/nbody), and to some extent, [millennium](https://github.com/richardfeynmanrocks/millennium).
+I'm currently working on...
+- ...preparing for an officialish release of [Jacobian](https://github.com/richardfeynmanrocks/Jacobian).
+- ...going deeper into modelling stars in [AstroSim](https://github.com/richardfeynmanrocks/astrosim).
+- ...implementing a tree code method for [nbody](https://github.com/richardfeynmanrocks/nbody).
 <!--
 **richardfeynmanrocks/richardfeynmanrocks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.